AWS Architect Certification Training

 In recent years, there has been a big surge in Cloud Computing Technologies.
-One such technology which has had immense impact on the world of computing is Salesforce.
+One such technology which has had an immense impact on the world of computing is Salesforce.
 In this blog, I will introduce you to Salesforce and will answer: What is Salesforce?
 Why use Salesforce?
-And Where is Salesforce being utilized?
+Where is Salesforce being utilized?
+And why companies are looking for professionals with Salesforce Certification Training?

 Before Salesforce, Customer Relationship Management (CRM) solutions were hosted on a company’s own server.
 Can you imagine the cost and time it took for companies to have their own CRM solutions?
 Well, it used to take months or even years to set it up and the cost went up to millions of dollars.
 Even after setting up, they were extremely hard to use.
 What would be a feasible solution to this?
 I am sure you guessed it – building an affordable CRM software and delivering it entirely online as a service.
 This was the main idea behind Salesforce.
 Started as a Software as a Service (SaaS) company, Salesforce has grown into the fifth-largest software company in the world.